 - Automatic Test Exercisers – Automatic test exercisers provide a great way to smoke-test applications.
 No specific tests are needed; rather, the focus is on testing user-interface logic (such as opening menus, clicking buttons, swiping and multi-gesture actions).
 Automatic test exercisers yield the least exact results but provide quick feedback on each iteration of an app.

-Enjoy the Parallelism / Concurrency with Your Test Runs!
+Enjoy the Parallelism / Concurrency with Your Mobile App Testing!